The Best Golf Clubs for Seniors in 2022 — Plus, The Top 4 Best Golf Ball Picks for Older Players

 This putter is available in right- and left-handed models.
 It's a mallet-style putter lending excellent stability and control.
 This putter was the talk of the PGA tour and features a heavy steel frame as well as aluminum and steel back weights.
 The Spider's White True Path technology allows golfers to center the ball and clearly see the path to the hole.

-Buy on Amazon2.
-Pinemeadow Golf PGX Putter
+2. Pinemeadow Golf PGX Putter

 Here's a mallet putter at an affordable price.
 The putter's white finish helps the golfer see the trajectory line to the hole more clearly.
 Weighing less than a pound, the putter meets tour-weighting standard is suited for the increasingly common p.
-Pinemeadow does recommend using the included PGX headcover to avoid dings and scratches.
+Pinemeadow recommends using the included PGX headcover to avoid dings and scratches.

 Men's: Buy on Amazon